-Aside from perks like extra USB ports and conveniences of that nature, the main features that might make one solar generator preferable over another include:
+Aside from perks like extra USB ports and other conveniences, the main features that might make one solar generator preferable over another include:

-Now that you know exactly how much solar energy you’ll need to achieve your goals, a basic comparison will help you choose from one of the types of solar power generators below:
+Now that you know exactly how much solar energy you’ll need to achieve your goals, a basic comparison will help you choose from one of the types of solar-powered generators below:

 * Compact portable solar generator (perfect for camping, travel, boats, RVs, etc.)

-* Car-compatible solar generator systems (can charge via sun or car)
+* Car-compatible solar generator systems (able to charge via sun or car)

 * Miniature device charging sets (for smartphones and tablets)